underground-software/ILKD_course_materials/assignments/shell.md

                 * The command specified by the first argument is executed within the child using all of the command's arguments (see `man 2 execve`)

-                * Because the VM is running without a memory management unit, the traditional `fork` library function is not provided by libc as it is not possible to achieve its normal sematics without virtual memory
+                * Because the VM is running without a memory management unit, the traditional `fork` library function is not provided by libc as it is not possible to achieve its normal semantics without virtual memory

                 * You have to use the raw kernel `clone` syscall